Managing Tanium keys

 Tanium keys secure only Tanium traffic.
-Your enterprise public key infrastructure (PKI) governs the security of non-Tanium communication among the endpoints in your network, regardless of whether Tanium Clients are installed on them.
+Your enterprise public key infrastructure (PKI) governs the security of non-Tanium traffic among the endpoints in your network.

 You require the Administrator reserved role to manage Tanium keys.

-To manage the keys that secure connections among Tanium Core Platform components through Hypertext Transfer Protocol Secure (HTTPS) connections from user systems to the Tanium Console or API, and between the Tanium Server and Module Server, see Tanium Core Platform Deployment Reference Guide: Securing Tanium Console, API, and Module Server access.
+To manage the keys that secure connections among Tanium Core Platform components through Hypertext Transfer Protocol Secure (HTTPS) instead of the Tanium Protocol, see Tanium Core Platform Deployment Reference Guide: Securing Tanium Console, API, and Module Server access.

-For details about the key that is used to authenticate content files that you import into the Tanium Server, see Authenticating content files.
+For details about the keys that are used to sign and authenticate content files that you import into the Tanium Server, see Authenticating content files.

 The Tanium Core Platform supports TLS for additional connections that various Tanium modules and shared services require.
 For details, see the user guides for your Tanium products at https://docs.tanium.com.

 When you install the Tanium Server, it automatically generates a public-private root key pair.
 These root keys are at the top of the Tanium key infrastructure and are required for all subordinate keys to secure connections among Tanium Core Platform components.
 You deploy the root public key to the Zone Server, Zone Server Hub, and Tanium Clients during installation or upgrade so that these components can secure communication with the Tanium Server.

 The Tanium Server uses separate root key pairs for TLS communication with Tanium Clients based on their version.
 Initially after a fresh installation or upgrade, Tanium Client 7.4 or later uses the root public key that has a Server value of <Tanium Server FQDN> Root 0 (see Figure 3).
 Each new root public key that you create for version 7.4 or later has a unique Server value (<Tanium Server FQDN> Root <#>).
 The root public key for Tanium Client 7.2 has the Server value legacy-root.
 You cannot create new keys for version 7.2.